python-ellar/ellar/docs/websockets/index.md

 **Simplifying the example above**

-We can further simplify the example above by getting rid of the `live_support_connect` and `live_support_disconnect` and let the inbuilt handler manage that for us as shown below:
+We can further simplify the example above by getting rid of the `live_support_connect` and `live_support_disconnect` and let the inbuilt handler apply the default `connection` and `disconnection` actions.

 ```python
 # project_name/apps/car/controller.py